irinasaiz/Task-Manager-App/README.md

 From this page, the REST API is available.
 The user can perform CRUD operations.

 2. Start the frontend

-Install npm, if not already installed: npm install
+Install npm with the following command, if not already installed: npm install.

-Go to the frontend folder and start the server: npm start This will start the frontend, that will connect to the previously started backend.
+Go to the frontend folder and start the server: npm start.

+This will start the frontend, that will connect to the previously started backend.

 Add, Edit and Delete are available as commands; all existing tasks are shown.
 ![Alt text](media/frontend.png)